Remembering the Washington victims of Ted Bundy, the serial killer spotlighted in new movie and Netflix docuseries

 A new movie and docuseries about Ted Bundy have both gotten backlash for what critics say are sympathetic portrayals of Bundy and a lack of attention to his victims.
-Here, we’ve compiled remembrances of women from Washington state who Bundy confessed to killing.
+Here, we’ve compiled remembrances of women from Washington state whom Bundy confessed to killing.

 Forty-five years ago today, a University of Washington student named Lynda Ann Healy disappeared from her University District home.
 It would have been a “typical” missing-person case, but detectives noticed worrisome details: